rquez-zz/cs-coursework/README.md

 # cs-coursework
-Collection of my cs cousework at the University of Central Florida
+Collection of my computer science coursework at the University of Central Florida

 COP2800 - Object Oriented Programming I